-• The All Wales Summary of feedback is not yet available for 2017-2018 as we are still within

-• In the All Wales Summary of feedback for 2016 - 2017, Princess of Wales Hospital, for the majority of placements, was equal to or above the All Wales average.
+- The All Wales Summary of feedback is not yet available for 2017-2018 as we are still within that academic year.
+Individual block feedback received to date has been positive. - In the All Wales Summary of feedback for 2016 2017, Princess of Wales Hospital, for the majority of placements, was equal to or above the All Wales average.